-- 33% straight line
+- 25% straight line

 Assets in the course of construction are included at cost.
-Depreciation on these assets is not charged until they are brought into use.
+Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.